urql-graphql/urql/docs/graphcache/offline.md

 _Graphcache_ applies several mechanisms that improve the consistency of the cache and how it behaves when it's used in highly cached-dependent scenarios, including when it's used with its offline support.
-We've previously read about some of these guarantees on the ["Under the hood" page.](./underunder-the-hood.md)
+We've previously read about some of these guarantees on the ["Normalized Caching" page.](./normalized-caching.md)

 While the client is offline, _Graphcache_ will also apply some opinionated mechanisms to queries and mutations.